 Detentions: Detentions typically last for 20 minutes and are generally served at lunch.
 Failure to serve assigned detentions may result in a Restorative Circle and/or a suspension.
-No food or beverages are allowed in the office during detention.
+No food or beverages are allowed in detention.
 Students will sit or work quietly or the detention will need to be served again.